Animal Crossing: Happy Home Designer: Development

 Animal Crossing series producer Aya Kyogoku explained that Happy Home Designer was inspired by the internal process of designing homes for the animal villagers in the main Animal Crossing games, stating that "We had to think about, what kind of things would this animal like?
 What kind of life do they lead?
 Trying to figure out what they'd want was very fun, and we tried to think of a way we could get this kind of experience to players as well."
 Players are not tied to a specific budget when designing homes; while the concept was considered, the development team believed that such a limit placed too much of a burden on the player's creativity.

 amiibo were also an influence on Happy Home Designer and a sister game, Animal Crossing: Amiibo Festival, as the development team thought that Animal Crossing amiibo would be "cute", and brainstormed new gameplay concepts for the franchise that incorporated them.
 The two games also have integration with each other; houses designed in Happy Home Designer can appear in-game within amiibo Festival.
 Eight series character amiibo were planned for release with amiibo Festival.
-Upon their announcement, some expressed concerns with the series moving in a different gameplay direction; however Kyogoku noted that it and amiibo Festival were spin-offs, and don't necessarily represent where the mainline series would go in the future.
+Upon their announcement, some expressed concerns with the series moving in a different gameplay direction; however Kyogoku noted that it and amiibo Festival were spin-offs, and do not necessarily represent where the mainline series would go in the future.

 On October 15, 2021, during an Animal Crossing Nintendo direct, it was announced that paid DLC for Animal Crossing: New Horizons, called Happy Home Paradise, would be released on November 5, 2021.
 Happy Home Paradise takes heavy inspiration from Happy Home Designer (acting as a sequel of sorts) and follows the player making vacation homes for several villagers, as well as establishments such as a school and restaurant.
 Lottie returns and two new characters are introduced.
 The player can use wallpaper on an individual wall as opposed to only all four, have villagers live with each other, among many other new features.